 A hybrid between a lion and a tigress is known as a liger (the reciprocal cross, tiger × lioness, produces what is known as a tigon).
 This cross has occurred many times in captivity.

 And if the lion is the king of beasts, then the liger must be the king of cats.
 Ligers, especially males, can be far larger than either lions or tigers, sometimes as large as both of their parents together, up to 1,250 lbs (470 kg).
 The largest cats in the world, they stand about 12 feet (3.66m) tall on their hindlegs.
 Ligers are much larger, and far more common than tigons because breeders prefer their larger size, which affords a more sensational exhibit (tigons are often smaller than either a lion or a tiger, usually weighing no more than 350lbs/160kg).
 Also, P. tigris males cross less willingly than P. leo males.
 The female hybrids are able to produce offspring in backcrosses with both lion and tiger males.

-The mane of a male liger is smaller than that of a pure lion (tigons may have no mane at all).
+The mane of a male liger is smaller than that of a pure lion (tigons often have no mane at all).
 Their stripes are brown instead of black, on a background of intermediate tone.
 They can make the sounds of both a lion and a tiger (in general, it is typical for the offspring produced by any given type of hybrid cross to produce vocalizations that are a mixture of the vocalizations of the two parents participating in that cross).
 Like tigers, ligers lack a lion’s aversion to water.

 Courtney (1980, p.
 22) says there have been rare reports of natural hybrids.
 In the past, when tigers and lions were far more common than today and frequently came into potential breeding contact, natural hybridization may well have been frequent.
 Today, these cats co-occur only in India’s Gir Forest, but their ranges formerly overlapped widely in Asia.